greif4dev/greif4dev/readme.md

     Hello,

-    I'am João Pedro, i have 20 years old, currently im a analisys and system development student.
+    My name is João Pedro, im 20 years old,currently im a analisys and system development student.

-    Nowadays im working as a web developer for the  brazilian government and im ready to improve my skills
+    Nowadays im working as a web developer for the brazilian government and im ready to improve my skills.
 </p>